briggstwitchell/git-workshop/intro/git-vs-github.md

 <br>
 [GitHub](https://github.com) is just a hosting service for git repositories.
 The same goes for GitLab, BitBucket, etc. We need these hosting websites to use git to collaborate with other software developers.

-We will be learning about using GitHub later in the workshop, but first, we need to know git.
+We will be learning about using GitHub later in the workshop, but first, we need to know Git.